Saint Library

 Presentation at the Temple

-Anne and Joachim present the three-year-old Mary at the Temple in Jerusalem, fulfilling Anne's sacred vow to dedicate her child to God.
+Anne and Joachim presented the three-year-old Mary at the Temple in Jerusalem, honoring Anne's vow to consecrate her child to God.

 c.550